$\operatorname{Sp}(1)$-symmetric hyperk\"ahler quantisation: Abstract Sp(1) -symmetric hyperk ahler quantisation

-\begin{rem} The above data can be encoded in a fibration $\pi_{\mathbb{C}P^1} \colon Z \to \mathbb{C}P^1$ of K\"ahler manifolds over the Riemann sphere, the \emph{twistor space} of $(M,g,I,J,K)$~\cite{Hit92}.
-This family comes with a global trivialisation $Z \simeq M \times \mathbb{C}P^1$ as a smooth fibre bundle, but not as a symplectic/complex fibre bundle; nonetheless the natural complex structure on $Z$ makes $Z \to \mathbb{C}P^1$ into a \emph{holomorphic} fibre bundle (cf. op.~cit.), and further $\T Z \to \mathbb{C}P^1$ has a natural Hermitian structure defined by the fibrewise Hermitian metrics. \end{rem}
+\begin{rem} The above data can be encoded in a fibration $\pi_{\mathbb{C}P^1} \colon Z \to \mathbb{C}P^1$ of K\"ahler manifolds over the Riemann sphere, the \emph{twistor space} of $(M,g,I,J,K)$.
+Clearly this family comes with a natural global trivialisation $Z \simeq M \times \mathbb{C}P^1$ as a smooth fibre bundle, but not as fibre bundle with symplectic or complex fibres.
+Nonetheless the natural complex structure on $Z$ makes $Z \to \mathbb{C}P^1$ into a \emph{holomorphic} fibre bundle~\cite[pp.141-142]{Hit92}. \end{rem}